 Goforth is sexually attracted to Chris but she’s deeply disturbed when she hears this news.
 She hasn’t finished her memoirs yet and she has no desire to leave the world and “go forth” into the great unknown.
-In turn, she refuses to feed Chris and spends her last hours verbally sparring with him (as the couple were prone to do in previous films such as The V.I.P.s, The Sandpiper, Who’s Afraid of Virginia Woolf? and The Taming of the Shrew).
-This strange allegorical fable ends with Sissy Goforth drifting into oblivion as Chris Flanders guides her through her final moments and relieves her of her precious jewels, which he promptly throws into the sea.
+In turn, she refuses to feed Chris and spends her last hours verbally sparring with him (as the couple were prone to do in previous films including The V.I.P.s, The Sandpiper, Who’s Afraid of Virginia Woolf? and The Taming of the Shrew).
+This strange and indulgent allegorical fable ends with Sissy Goforth drifting into oblivion as Chris Flanders guides her through her final moments and frees her of her precious jewels, which he promptly throws into the turbulent sea.

-Tennessee William’s script for Boom! is very similar to his original play but the title was simplified by using a word that Richard Burton’s Angel of Death character utters every time he hears the waves crashing against the rocks below the cliff-side villa.
-He explains to Sissy Goforth at one point that “Boom!” is the sound of “the shock of each moment of still being alive” and it’s meant as a wake-up call that will inspire the maudlin self-absorbed woman to appreciate her final hours on earth.
-Boom! rehashes many of the issues and ideas found in Tennessee William’s previous work such as A Streetcar Named Desire and Cat on a Hot Tin Roof, which explored the lives of sexually frustrated and isolated individuals, alcoholism and terminal disease, a fear of death and an inability to let go of the past.
-But Boom! is more of a figurative fable that tackles Williams’ favorite themes in an abstract and metaphorical way.
+Tennessee William’s script for Boom! is very similar to his original play but the title was simplified by using a word that Richard Burton’s character utters every time he hears the waves crashing against the rocks below the cliff-side villa.
+He explains to Sissy Goforth at one point that “Boom!” is the sound of the shock of each moment of still being alive and it’s meant as a wake-up call that will inspire the maudlin self-absorbed woman to appreciate her final hours on earth.
+Boom! rehashes many of the all-too-human issues and ideas found in Tennessee William’s previous work such as A Streetcar Named Desire and Cat on a Hot Tin Roof, which explored the lives of sexually frustrated and isolated individuals, alcoholism and terminal disease, a fear of death and an inability to let go of the past.
+But Boom! is a figurative fable that tackles Williams’ favorite themes in a much more abstract and metaphorical way.
 It was also inspired by Japanese Kabuki theatre and the structure of the film resembles traditional Kabuki plays as re-imagined by the American playwright.

-Losey and the brilliant cinematographer Douglas Slocombe shot the film in spectacular Panavision, which captured every lush detail of the expansive set and gave the film an other-worldly look.
-Losey has long been one of my favorite filmmakers and in Boom! he resurrects many of the elements that made his previous films so interesting while exploring some of his favorite themes involving alienation and the artificial superiority often caused by class distinctions.
-Losey is truly a master of framing and composition, and in Boom! these skills are used to great effect in order to show the isolation faced by all the characters in such an expansive, yet claustrophobic space.
+The director is a master of framing and composition and in Boom! these skills are used to great effect in order to show the isolation faced by all the characters in such an expansive, yet claustrophobic space.
 Characters are seen peering through round windows and shot in distorted mirrors, which can represent a reflective moment or the distorted view that individuals often have of themselves and the world around them.

-John Barry is responsible for the film’s impressive soundtrack and it’s one of the British composer’s most experimental scores.
-Barry worked closely with Losey on the film and the director made many suggestions that were incorporated into the soundtrack.
+John Barry is responsible for the film’s impressive soundtrack and it’s one of the British composer’s most experimental compositions.
+Barry worked closely with Losey on the film and the director made many suggestions that were incorporated into the final score.
 Unfortunately, the director’s focus on shooting the fabulous manufactured interiors and perfectly framing all the drama and action made him somewhat neglectful of his actors.
 Elizabeth Taylor, Richard Burton, Johanna Shimkus and Michael Dunn are all talented thespians and Taylor and Burton are able to deliver truly great performances but in Boom! they often seem a bit lost and in need of direction.
-Despite this, Noel Coward is very funny in his role and he may have been the only person on the set who completely understood the humor in William’s original script.
+Despite this, Noel Coward is very funny in his role and he may have been the only person on the set who fully grasped the subtle humor in William’s original script.

-Elizabeth Taylor is the undeniable star of Boom! and the film spends most of its 110 minute running time focused on her.
+Elizabeth Taylor is the undeniable star of Boom! and the film spends most of its 110-minute running time focused on her.
 Since she looks fabulous in the film it’s easy to understand why.
 Taylor gives a completely over-the-top and scene-chewing performance that must be seen to be believed.
-But it’s also a daring role for an actress who was much younger than the character in Williams’ original play.
-In one of the movies most unforgettable moments, Taylor has an extended five-minute coughing attack and you can’t help but assume that she’s actually choking to death on the set or attempting to throw up an unwanted lung.
+But it was also a daring role for an actress who was much younger than the character in Williams’ original play.
+In one of the movies most unforgettable moments, Taylor has an extended five-minute coughing attack and you’d be forgiven for assuming that she’s actually choking to death on the set or attempting to throw up an unwanted lung.

 The role of Flora ‘Sissy’ Goforth struck a little too close to home for Taylor and she saw a lot of herself in the character.
 It’s worth pointing out that the script forced the actress to talk on and on about Goforth’s numerous dead husbands who were abusive and suffered from impotence (two things Taylor had supposedly experienced herself) as well as her “one true love” who was an adventurous mountain climber that fell to his death.
 As much as Elizabeth Taylor passionately loved Richard Burton, she was also still troubled by the unexpected death of her previous husband, Mike Todd.
 Todd had been an adventurous man himself who was killed in a terrible plane crash years earlier but his death still deeply bothered the actress.
 Many of Taylor’s monologues in the film were supposed to be humorous but when the director tried to get Taylor to lighten up and have more fun with her role she would often become morose, withdrawn or overact.

-Burton’s Angel of Death doesn’t speak often but when he does his words are carefully chosen, even when he’s arguing with Sissy Goforth.
-One of Burton’s greatest gifts was his voice and it’s smartly used in Boom! as a tool to seduce Taylor’s character with.
-As mentioned above, Burton’s Angel of Death also repeats the phrase “Boom!” over and over again, and in the end it is his booming voice that guides Sissy Goforth towards her death and into the great unknown.
+Burton’s Angel of Death doesn’t speak often but when he does his words are carefully chosen even when he’s angrily arguing with Sissy Goforth.
+One of Burton’s greatest gifts was his voice and it’s smartly used in Boom! as a tool to seduce Taylor’s character.
+As mentioned above, Burton’s Angel of Death repeats the phrase “Boom!” over and over again and in the end, it is his seductive booming voice that guides Sissy Goforth towards her death and into the great unknown.

 Besides providing some unforgettable eye-candy, the elaborate costumes in Boom! add an important element to the film.
-Since the structure of the script and the original play resemble a modern take on traditional Japanese kabuki plays, Burton’s Angel of Death is dressed in a black kimono throughout the movie.
+Since the structure of the script and the original play resemble a modern take on traditional Japanese kabuki plays, Burton’s Angel of Death is dressed in a black kimono.
 But instead of carrying a scythe, he carries a Japanese samurai sword.

 Taylor also insisted that her own character was dressed in white and black flowing costumes throughout the film, which were supposed to represent death shrouds.
-Taylor is also seen wearing an elaborate kabuki-inspired costume during her memorable dinner scene with Noel Coward and she additionally pretends to act out a bit of kabuki theater after she’s had a few too many cocktails.
+She can additionally be seen wearing an elaborate kabuki-inspired costume during her memorable dinner scene with Noel Coward while pretending to act out a bit of kabuki theater after indulging in a few too many cocktails.

 Losey’s Boom! is currently only available in widescreen on a PAL Region 2 DVD from the Dutch company De Filmfreak Distributie and it currently sells at Amazon for $28.99.
 You can also still find copies of the original Universal Studios video of Boom! selling at Amazon for ridiculous prices.
 Hopefully a Region 1 DVD of Boom! will be released in the future.